MehrdadDastouri/MehrdadDastouri.github.io/_posts/2025-10-23-starting-the-blog.md

 categories: journal
 ---

-I've been thinking about starting a blog for a while now.
-Not the polished, SEO-optimized kind – just a place to document derivations, notes, and things I'm working through.
+I've been thinking about starting a blog for a while.
+A place to document things I'm learning and working on.

-Most of my work sits at the intersection of probability theory, optimization, and learning systems.
-I spend a lot of time on paper, deriving convergence guarantees, working through stability proofs, understanding *why* certain algorithms behave the way they do.
-Figured I might as well type some of it up and make it public.
+I work as a data scientist, and I want to go deeper into the theory behind the tools I use every day.
+Understanding the math, the derivations, the why behind the algorithms.

-This is mostly for me, honestly.
-A way to organize my thoughts and maybe help someone else who's working through similar problems.
+This blog is mostly for me – a way to organize my notes and track my progress.
+But if it helps someone else along the way, that's great too.

-Starting today.
+Let's see where this goes.